 They also have very easy access to management tools.
 These can be used to set savings goals and allocate additional pocket money if specific tasks have been completed.

 The ability to fire up a smartphone or tablet app or log on to a website, and instantly see what you have left to spend is an important one.
 Not only for the parents, but for the teens, kids, or children that will be using these cards.

 This helps massively when trying to make a decision before purchasing something.
 You don’t want to be in a shop and have the card declined due to a lack of funds.
 Let’s be honest, cards are easy to misplace and these three cards allow you to put a stop to the card in an instant, should the card go missing or get stolen.

 This is probably the most important financial lesson a child or teen needs to learn.
 To be able to budget and manage finances responsibly.

 Our winner of best credit card for teens, kids and children?

 For day to day spending and use, we would recommend Go Henry.
-The reason being is that although this card carries a monthly fee there is no other hidden charges.
+The reason is that although this card carries a monthly fee, there are no other hidden charges.

 It has the best management and reporting tools.
 Both the website and the smartphone apps are fairly comprehensive.
 It also has all the important parental controls and alerts whenever money is spent on the card.

 Parents can transfer a regular allowance into their teenager’s or child’s Go Henry account, it’s free if done by bank transfer.
 Extra money can be earned by completing tasks.
 The card is contactless as well as the standard chip and pin facility that most debit and credit cards have.